pivotal/docs-tap/troubleshooting-tap/troubleshoot-install-tap.hbs.md

 ## <a id='contour-error-kind'></a> Ingress is broken on Kind cluster

-Your the Contour installation cannot provide ingress to workloads when installed on a Kind cluster without a loadbalancer solution.
+Your Contour installation cannot provide ingress to workloads when installed on a Kind cluster without a loadbalancer solution.
 Your Kind cluster was created with port mappings, as described in the [Kind install guide](../learning-center/local-install-guides/deploying-to-kind.hbs.md).

 **Explanation**

 In TAP 1.3.0, the default configuration for `contour.envoy.service.type` now defaults to `LoadBalancer`.
-However, in order to for the Envoy pods to be accessed through the port mappings on your Kind cluster, the service must be of type `NodePort`.
+However, in order for the Envoy pods to be accessed through the port mappings on your Kind cluster, the service must be of type `NodePort`.